Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Structure constants for bases in various Grothendieck rings

 \subsection{The colored downward partition category}

 This subsection is strongly inspired by~\cite[Section~3.4]{Brv}.
 We begin with a few definitions and notation which are relevant throughout this section. \begin{definition} Let $l,m,n\in \ZZ_{\geq 0}$.
 A nonnegative integer $t$ is called admissible if Denote by $\mathcal{D}_{l,m,n}$ the set of all admissible $t$.
 Also, for $t\in \mathcal{D}_{l,m,n}$ define Note that such $a,b,c$ are nonnegative integers that satisfy $b+t+c=l$, $c+t+a=m$ and $a+t+b=n$.
+Consider the following partition diagram: